Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: Introduction

 \subsection{The resource theory of nonclassicality in EPR scenarios}

 We follow the standard approach to quantifying the resourcefulness of given processes, namely, the framework of resource theories~\cite{coecke2016mathematical,chitambar2019quantum}.
 In this approach, one determines two defining features of the resource theory: the \textit{enveloping theory}, which is the set of all possible resources one can produce in the setup; and the \textit{free subtheory} -- the set of operations on the resources that are considered to be freely available, as dictated by the physical constraints in the scenario under study.
 From this, one can directly determine the relative value of any pair of resources: if resource R can be converted to resource S, then R is at least as valuable as S, since (in the context of these free operations) R can clearly be used for any purpose that S can be used for.
-There are by now many useful resource theories, including those for LOCC-entanglement~\cite{nielsen1999conditions,bennett1996concentrating,sanders2009necessary}, for nonclassicality in Bell scenarios, including LOSR-entanglement~\cite{buscemi2012all,schmid2020standard} and other common-cause processes~\cite{cowpie, schmid2020type,rosset2020type}, for post-quantumness~\cite{schmid2021postquantum,barrett2005nonlocal,brunner2009nonlocality}, for coherence~\cite{marvian2016quantify,marvian2016quantum,winter2016operational}, for athermality~\cite{brandao2013resource,skrzypczyk2014work,janzing2000thermodynamic,horodecki2013fundamental,gour2015resource,holmes2020quantifying}, and so on.
+There are by now many useful resource theories, including those for entanglement (relative to local operations and classical communication~\cite{nielsen1999conditions,bennett1996concentrating,sanders2009necessary} or relative to local operations and shared randomness~\cite{buscemi2012all,schmid2020standard}), for nonclassicality in Bell scenarios~\cite{cowpie} and other common-cause processes~\cite{ schmid2020type,rosset2020type}, for post-quantumness~\cite{schmid2021postquantum,barrett2005nonlocal,brunner2009nonlocality}, for coherence~\cite{marvian2016quantify,marvian2016quantum,winter2016operational}, for athermality~\cite{brandao2013resource,skrzypczyk2014work,janzing2000thermodynamic,horodecki2013fundamental,gour2015resource,holmes2020quantifying}, and so on.

 Historically, the EPR scenario has been viewed as a means of indirectly studying the properties of entangled states~\cite{wiseman2007steering}.
 More recently, researchers have begun to study assemblages as processes in and of themselves, since these contain all the relevant information for characterizing an EPR scenario.
 Here, we will follow this latter approach\footnote{To quantify resources in EPR scenarios, there are three particularly natural options. (i) One may quantify the value of bipartite quantum states, as these are necessary resources for achieving nonclassical assemblages; this has been studied in Ref.~\cite{schmid2020standard}. (ii) One may quantify the value of incompatible measurements, as these are also necessary resources for achieving nonclassical assemblages; this resource theory has been studied in Ref.~\cite{buscemi2020complete}. (iii) One may quantify the value of assemblages as resources in and of themselves.
 This is in some sense the most direct way of studying resources for nonclassicality, as motivated in the previous paragraph, and this is the sort of resource theory we develop in this paper.}, and so the resources in our resource theory are taken to be assemblages.
 We will only consider assemblages which can be realized within quantum theory (as opposed to those which can be realized with post-quantum resources~\cite{sainz2015postquantum,sainz2020bipartite,schmid2021postquantum}), and so we take our enveloping theory to be given by assemblages that can be generated by quantum common causes as in Fig.~\ref{fig:bipartite-scenario-entangled}.